Menopause is a natural stage in a woman’s life

 he following recommendations can help maintain well-being and confidence during peri- and postmenopause: 1, 2, 8, 9

-• Include regular physical activity in your routine — at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity activity per week.
+• Incorporate regular physical activity into your routine – at least 150 minutes of moderate-intensity aerobic exercise or 75 minutes of vigorous-intensity exercise per week.

 • Aim to walk at least 10,000 steps per day.